Colgate-Palmolive Company (NYSE:CL) is largely controlled by institutional shareholders who own 80% of the company

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

-Our data suggests that insiders own under 1% of Colgate-Palmolive Company in their own names.
-Being so large, we would not expect insiders to own a large proportion of the stock.
-Collectively, they own US$62m of stock.
-In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.
+Our most recent data indicates that insiders own less than 1% of Colgate-Palmolive Company.
+As it is a large company, we'd only expect insiders to own a small percentage of it.
+But it's worth noting that they own US$63m worth of shares.
+Arguably recent buying and selling is just as important to consider.
+You can click here to see if insiders have been buying or selling.

 General Public Ownership